seifibrahim32/SendizerApp/README.md

 # social_app

-Social App using Flutter with CRC algorithm
+Messaging App using Flutter with CRC algorithm